 Development of Psychopharmacology.
 The use of medicines in treating and managing the symptoms of mental illness started.

 The Age of Deinstitutionalization.
 The premise that persons with mental illness can recover fast and avoid relapse if they are treated in their communities rather than in a mental health institution.
 This has shifted the gear of mental health treatment towards community mental health.

 Of course, just like any history lessons, it will also include the present times.
 Discussions on ongoing reforms concerning mental health and eradicating stigmatization are still hot topics today.

 To date, the Diagnostic and Statistical Manual (DSM) of Mental Disorders, 5th edition is the latest reference to all mental disorders.
 Using this text and other relevant recommendations, you can include in your blog-specific discussions on the many types of mental disorders.
 You can present statistics, causes, symptoms, available treatment, and complications.

 Treatments and Therapies

 Either you include this in the mental disorder category, or you can have a separate category for therapies and treatments only.
-This will consist of the specific medications, applicable psychotherapies, and support systems.
+This will consist of specific medications, applicable psychotherapies, and support systems.

 Psychiatry and mental illness are sensitive issues to handle.
 It is proper to present topics on laws affecting the treatment of persons with mental illness and other legal implications that help your readers if they are having some problems with the legal aspect.